Criticism of democracy: Vulnerability to opponents

 Boaventura de Sousa Santos has argued that "democracy is being so emptied of content that it can be instrumentally defended by those who use it in order to destroy it," and that individuals calling for increased democratization and protection from fascism are labeled as leftists.
+Some democracies have been criticized for censoring dissent.

 Various reasons can be found for eliminating or suppressing political opponents.
 Methods such as false flags, counterterrorism-laws, planting or creating compromising material, or perpetuation of public fear can be used to suppress dissent.
 After a failed coup d'état in Turkey, over 110,000 people were removed from office and nearly 40,000 were imprisoned (despite its status as a democratic nation) during the 2016 purges.
 Fake parties, phantom political rivals, and "scarecrow" opponents may be used to undermine the opposition.

 The electoral process in democracies can be corrupted through the giving and receiving of bribes, the threat or use of violence, treatment, or impersonation.

-Social bots and other forms of online propaganda, as well as algorithmically-driven search engine results, may be used to alter voters' perception of candidates and sway their opinions.
+Social bots and other forms of online propaganda, as well as algorithmically driven search engine results, may be used to alter voters' perception of candidates and sway their opinions.
 In 2016 Andrés Sepúlveda disclosed that he manipulated public opinion to rig elections in Latin America.
 According to his account, using a budget of $600,000, he led a team of hackers that stole campaign strategies, manipulated social media to create false waves of enthusiasm and derision, and installed spyware in opposition offices to help Enrique Peña Nieto, a right-of-center candidate, win the election.
 Televised debates and, according to George Bishop, inaccurate opinion polls can in some cases shift election outcomes.

-Dan Slater and Lucan Ahmad Way have contended that misinformation—such as fake news—has become common in elections around the world.
+Dan Slater and Lucan Ahmad Way have contended that misinformation has become common in elections around the world.
 They criticized the FBI for announcing that the agency would examine potentially incriminating evidence against Hillary Clinton's use of a private email server just 11 days before the US election.